joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/27/briefing/france-spain-fires-daylight-saving-time.html

 **Hiker Trekked 10 Miles to Safety After Impaling Himself on Pole**\
-`David Cifaldi was hiking up Granite Peak, Montana’s tallest mountain last week when he slipped and fell on one of his trekking poles.
+`David Cifaldi was hiking up Granite Peak, Montana’s tallest mountain, last week when he slipped and fell on one of his trekking poles.
 A wound nurse, he went into survival mode.`\
 https://www.nytimes.com/2026/07/27/us/montana-hiker-impaled-pole.html

 **An M.T.A.
 Project Is Under Budget and Finished Early.
 No, Really.**\